godver3/cli_debrid/README.md

 <summary>Queue Processing Intervals</summary>
 CLI Debrid processes different queues at various intervals to optimize performance and resource usage.
 Here are the default processing intervals for each queue:

-Wanted Queue: Every 5 seconds
+- Wanted Queue: Every 5 seconds - Moves items to either Scraping or Unreleased queues
-Scraping Queue: Every 5 seconds
+- Scraping Queue: Every 5 seconds - Searches for items and moves into Adding or Sleeping (if not found)
-Adding Queue: Every 5 seconds
+- Adding Queue: Every 5 seconds - Adds items to Real Debrid or moves into Sleeping (if failed)
-Checking Queue: Every 5 minutes (300 seconds)
+- Checking Queue: Every 5 minutes (300 seconds) - Runs a Plex Recently Added scan and marks items as Collected if found.
+If an item isn't found for 6 hours move the item back into Wanted and mark the magnet as unwanted
-Sleeping Queue: Every 15 minutes (900 seconds) Upgrading Queue: Every 5 minutes (300 seconds)
+- Sleeping Queue: Every 15 minutes (900 seconds) - Details below, used for items that have not yet been scraped successfully
+- Upgrading Queue: Every 5 minutes (300 seconds) - Checks for items eligible for upgrades every 5 minutes

-<<<<<<< HEAD
 </details>
 <details>
 <summary>Additional Tasks and Their Intervals</summary>

-Full Plex Scan: Every 1 hour (3600 seconds)
+- Full Plex Scan: Every 1 hour (3600 seconds)
-Overseerr Wanted Content Check: Every 15 minutes (900 seconds) MDBList Wanted Content Check: Every 15 minutes (900 seconds) Debug Log: Every 1 minute (60 seconds)
+- Overseerr Wanted Content Check: Every 15 minutes (900 seconds)
+- MDBList Wanted Content Check: Every 15 minutes (900 seconds)
+- Debug Log: Every 1 minute (60 seconds)
-Refresh Release Dates: Every 1 hour (3600 seconds) Collected Wanted Content Check: Every 24 hours (86400 seconds)
+- Refresh Release Dates: Every 1 hour (3600 seconds)
+- Collected Wanted Content Check: Every 24 hours (86400 seconds)

 </details>
 <details>
 <summary>Upgrading Queue Criteria</summary>
 Items are added to the Upgrading Queue when:

-They are successfully added to Real-Debrid and moved to the Checking Queue.
+- They are successfully added to Real-Debrid and moved to the Checking Queue.
-They are part of a multi-pack result (e.g., a full season of a TV show).
+- They were released within the past week

-The Upgrading Queue is processed every 5 minutes to check for potential quality upgrades for recently added content.
+Items in the Upgrading Queue are processed every 60 minutes to check for potential quality upgrades for recently added content.
 </details>
 <details>
 <summary>Sleep and Wake Mechanism</summary>